miumiu7299/Monopoly/README.md

 - The game ends when a player goes bankrupt.
 The remaining player with the most money wins.

 ## Team Contributions
-- **黃禹辰**: Player selection interface and File I/O and map settings and game flow
+- **黃禹晨**: Player selection interface and File I/O and map settings and game flow
 - **羅鈺婷**: Gacha store and game flow
 - **葉珈妤**: Presentation and map settings and game flow
 - **劉亮萱**: Presentation and map settings and game flow